awsdocs/aws-systems-manager-user-guide/doc_source/application-manager-working-viewing-overview.md

 # Viewing overview information about an application<a name="application-manager-working-viewing-overview"></a>

-In Application Manager, a component of AWS Systems Manager, the **Overview** tab displays a summary of Amazon CloudWatch alarms, operational work items \(OpsItems\), and runbook history\.
-If your application includes subcomponents, you can choose a subcomponent in the **Components** tree to view its summary of alarms, OpsItems, and runbook history\.
-Choose **View all** for any card to open the corresponding tab where you can view all alarms, OpsItems, or runbook history\.
+In Application Manager, a component of AWS Systems Manager, the **Overview** tab displays a summary of Amazon CloudWatch alarms, operational work items \(OpsItems\), CloudWatch Application Insights, and runbook history\.
+Choose **View all** for any card to open the corresponding tab where you can view all application insights, alarms, OpsItems, or runbook history\.

+**About Application Insights**
+CloudWatch Application Insights identifies and sets up key metrics, logs, and alarms across your application resources and technology stack\.
+Application Insights continuously monitors metrics and logs to detect and correlate anomalies and errors\.
+When the system detects errors or anomalies, Application Insights generates CloudWatch Events that you can use to set up notifications or take actions\.
+If you choose the **Edit configuration** button on the **Monitoring** tab, the system opens the CloudWatch Application Insights console\.
+For more information about Application Insights, see [What is Amazon CloudWatch Application Insights](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/appinsights-what-is.html) in the *Amazon CloudWatch User Guide*\.

 **Actions you can perform on this page**
 You can perform the following actions on this page: